ewanlimr25/ReconChess_Python/README.md

 # ReconChess_Python
 This is a repo for building out the ReconChess Bots to participate in the Blind Chess tournaments : https://rbc.jhuapl.edu/

+Bot strategy:
+1. If you can take their king, you should take it
+2. Set up simple system-openings to win - London as white and ?slav? as black (Prashanth)

+- Set 1 (Ewan): Keep track of absolute piece positions as well as possible (based on sensing and exchanges - NOT PROBABILITIES)
+- Set 2: Probabilities of positions based on [a) turn #] and [b) common openings] and [c) projections of pieces]

 Bots folder:

 To better learn how ReconChess APIs and Interfaces work, the LearningBot.py file contains the comments on how each method works.